Our countdown of top ten sins and struggles continues:

 - Ephesians 4:29

-Do not allow useless words to come out of your mouth (i.e. swearing, cursing, gossip, lies, slander, etc.) These things have no value; they produce nothing positive and so should not be uttered.
-On the contrary, the words you utter should have value.
-You know they have value because at the moment you say them they build up the people you are with.
+Paul tells us not to allow useless words to come out of our mouths (i.e. swearing, cursing, gossip, lies, slander).
+These things have no worth, produce nothing positive and should not be uttered.
+On the contrary, the words we do speak should have value.
+We can know that they have worth because at the moment spoken they build up the people we are with.

 Do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.

 This passage indicates that worthless speech grieves or makes sorrowful the Spirit of God that lives within each Christian.
 Useless speech, which is what swearing is, has a destructive effect on everyone: our own self-respect, others in contempt and the Holy Spirit in offense.
 On the contrary, we should witness our faith with our speech by building others up, and revealing (not hiding) the Spirit of God within us by the things that come out of our mouths.

 James 3:2-5 warns against the dangers of the tongue and why we should control it.

 For we all stumble in many ways.
 If anyone does not stumble in what he says, he is a perfect man, able to bridle the whole body as well.

 James states that everyone sins with the tongue, it is a common and deadly failing.

 3Now if we put the bits into the horses' mouths so that they will obey us, we direct their entire body as well.
 4Look at the ships also, though they are so great and are driven by strong winds, are still directed by a very small rudder wherever the inclination of the pilot desires.
 5So also the tongue is a small part of the body, and yet it boasts of great things.